 However, the best way to cut down this negative behavior, in a professional learning environment, is to start correcting the behavior without highlighting the names of the ones making mistakes.

-Feedback is the great way to connect with learners and to set their learning efforts in the right direction.
+Feedback is the great way to connect with learners, facilitate online training and to set learning efforts in the right direction.
 Feedback is vital for learners as it helps them in tracking their progress and in changing their learning strategy accordingly.
 It helps them recognize their weak areas while improving the developed skills.

 A feedback informs the learners where they are missing the mark and what is needed to be done.
 A feedback is not only a key to motivate the learner but this timely and consistent feedback ensures an interactive learning environment.
 It keeps learners involved and allows them to keep going while mounting a feeling of purpose and belonging.